 For a resource roundup post, for example, you could collect links to 50 best articles on the web on a particular topic and title it something like:

 The possibilities are endless with cornerstone content articles.

-Right, so I think you get the idea of what cornerstone content posts are, how valuable they can be to your blog and the reasons for creating them.
+Right, so I think you get the idea of what cornerstone content posts are, how valuable they can be for your blog and the reasons for creating them.